 5 stitches per inch in stem stitch

-I am a mother to two small children, a devoted wife, and a passionate student and practitioner of myriad knitting, sewing, jewelry making, and antique restoration techniques.
+I am a mother to three small children, a devoted wife, and a passionate student and practitioner of myriad knitting, sewing, jewelry making, and antique restoration techniques.

 Please see more of what I do at www.creativityinpieces.com!